 - Costs are for bookings of 2 people.
 Bookings of 3 or more pay less.

 - Free pick-up and drop-off in the city area (first 4 people to book for any given day) if you don’t have a rental car.
-Additional bookings: free taxi pick-up in the city area; drop-off for your account.
+Additional bookings: free taxi ride to the start of the hike; return for your account.

 - We hike up and take the cable car down.
 If the cable car is closed due to strong wind, we have to hike back down (via Platteklip Gorge), an extra 2 hours and R400 pp.